it-innovation/sam/doc/confused.rst

 The Confused Deputy
 ===================

-This is the classic example of a problem that is hard to solve without capabilities.
+This is the classic example of a problem that is hard to solve without capabilities (see http://en.wikipedia.org/wiki/Confused_deputy_problem for more details).
 This model is based on the example in the `Authodox <http://web.comlab.ox.ac.uk/people/toby.murray/tools/authodox>`_ tutorial.

 1. Alice (an untrusted user) has access to a compiler.